Good Energy Management Is Good Business for Multifamily Properties

 Once you’ve benchmarked, you’ll know which properties to target for cost-saving energy-efficiency improvements.
 Bring in an expert to conduct a building audit to identify opportunities, or assemble your team and conduct a Treasure Hunt using the Treasure Map for Multifamily Properties checklist as a starting point.

-Individual top-performing multifamily properties may be eligible to earn ENERGY STAR certification, which is recognized by more than 90% of American households.
+Individual top-performing multifamily properties may be eligible to earn ENERGY STAR certification, which is recognized by nearly 90% of American households.
 Studies have also shown that ENERGY STAR certified buildings have lower operating costs, contribute fewer greenhouse gas emissions to the environment, and show an increased asset value.

 Organizations that implement comprehensive energy management programs across their properties and communicate the value of energy efficiency may qualify for a prestigious ENERGY STAR Partner of the Year award.